 4 Retail Technologies

 We all know in one way or another what AI is.
 There’s no need to get technical about how it works, but rather how it can help your business right now.
 Although it might not be the cheapest solution, it definitely is cost-effective.
-There are two important ways in which AI might help your business, although they are not the only ones; we recommend you check this article for more details.
+There are two important ways in which AI might help your business, although they are not the only ones.

 The first way is by helping your business automate key processes like customer service.
-Whether you currently have or not a way of helping customers out, AI is a solution that can help people with their needs, something especially relevant in this moment where many feel uncertainty.
+Whether you currently have or not a way of helping customers out, AI is a solution that can help people with their needs, something especially relevant in this moment when many feel uncertain.

 The second way AI can help your business is by recommending products.
 We know that having fully stocked inventories right now is complicated due to various factors.
 Additionally, many companies are facing cash flow restrictions and cannot afford constant inventory replacements.
 That’s why suggesting alternatives to customers based on what you have is a good alternative.